 Format: Hardcover

 Trigger Warning: This book has frequent HP references.
-For other triggers, please read the ‘Possible Triggers’ tab above for details.
+Please read the ‘Possible Triggers’ tab above for details for other triggers.

 •••

-I really didn’t know what to expect from Dear Edward–I had this vague idea of a young boy going to live with his guardian and slowly start to deal with the loss of his parents and older brother.
+I really didn’t know what to expect from Dear Edward–I had this vague idea of a young boy going to live with his guardian and slowly starting to deal with the loss of his parents and older brother.
 However, the book surprised me that after the plane–in which he loses both his parents and older brother–Edward moves in with his aunt and uncle, who have just given up on having a family of their own.
 What was so surprising about Dear Edward‘s format was that the book alters between past and present.
-The Present follows Edward on his life post-crash, from 12-years-old right after the crash to when he’s 18-years-old and leaving for college.
+The Present follows Edward in his life post-crash, from 12 years old right after the crash to when he’s 18 years old and leaving for college.
 The Past details the time spent on the plane leading up to the crash told from the perspectives of Edward’s fellow passengers who did not survive the crash.

 Dumb Luck, Special or Plain Magic?

 I liked how Edward struggled with the common tropes of being a survivor: surviving family members asking him to live his life for the deceased, asking Edward to take up similar careers and aspirations, and more.
-Edward’s struggles allow the author to demonstrate the supporting characters’ impacts (besides Edward’s family) from the Past perspective in Edward’s Present.
+Edward’s struggles allow the author to demonstrate the impact of the supporting characters (besides Edward’s family) from the perspective of Edward’s Present.

 The Vitality in Friendship

 The best part of Dear Edward was the friendship between Edward and Shay.
 Their relationship is built on the foundation of the quintessential boy/girl-next-door trope.
-However, the issues they were navigating (Edward surviving what he did, without his family) was not something a 12-year-old girl could really understand.
+However, the issues they were navigating (Edward surviving what he did without his family) were not something a 12-year-old girl could understand.

 But, I love how honest they are with each other and how they worked at their friendship, even when it seemed like the other was putting up walls and distance as they grew up.